 A bus crash may also be caused by the negligence of another driver.
 With the large number of drivers on the road, and especially the increase in distracted driving, another driver could fail to obey traffic regulations and cause a serious bus wreck.

 Bus fires can be particularly dangerous.
 Passengers at the rear of the bus may not be able to escape.
 Escape hatches may be too small.
 Fumes may overcome the passengers before they can exit.

 Typically, fires in buses arise from two locations: (1) the engine compartment; and (2) the tires and wheel wells.

 Engine compartment fires, which account for approximately 60% of all bus fires, can typically be prevented by careful, systematic maintenance as dirty engines, covered with grease and oily substances from age or leakage, create a ripe condition for fires from even a small spark or the high heat of travel.

 Under-inflated tires are another cause of bus accident and can be a significant problem, as radial tires hold their shape even with low air pressure.
 However, when tires are operated at low air pressure, heat builds up quickly (particularly at highway speeds) and a fire (or shredding of a tire) can result.
 Most commonly this is due to under inflation of the inside dual tire.

 An experienced lawyer who focuses on bus crashes and who has extensive experience litigating cases for people who have been injured in these types of cases can get you the help you need, including benefits to pay for medical bills and lost wages and a settlement that reflects the full value of your injuries.

 Need help?
 Call the attorneys at Michigan Auto Law

 If you have been injured in a crash and would like to speak with an experienced attorney, call us toll free anytime 24/7 for a free consultation with one of our attorneys.
-You can also get help from an experienced accident attorney by emailing [email protected] or you can use the chat feature on our website.
+You can also get help from an experienced accident attorney by visiting our contact page or you can use the chat feature on our website.